RyanGertz/aws-bedrock-synthetic-data/README.md

 **Instructor**: A library that makes it easy to get structured responses from AI models.
 Instead of getting plain text back, we get properly formatted data that matches our requirements.

-**Type Hints**: Python annotations that specify what type of data each field should contain (string, number, date, etc.).

 ### The Classes Explained